 - Timely submission of documents, submission of tax reports;

-- The free time can be used for business development.
+- Spare time for business development.

-Features of tax and financial reporting in Georgia
+Features of Tax and Financial Reporting in Georgia

 - All information about the company must be available to the public;

-COST OF ACCOUNTING IN GEORGIA
+ACCOUNTING COSTS IN GEORGIA